gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

       aligned.
 The Padding MUST NOT be longer than 3 bytes and it MUST be ignored by the receiver.

-##  Endpoint Authentication Chunk (EVALID)
+##  Encryption Validation Chunk (EVALID)

-This section defines the new chunk types that will be used to validate the Association using Encrypted Chunks.
-{{sctp-encryption-chunk-newchunk-EVALID}} illunstrates the new chunk type.
+This section defines the new chunk types that will be used to validate the negotiation of the encryption engine selected for Encryption Chunk.  {{sctp-encryption-chunk-newchunk-EVALID}} illunstrates the new chunk type.

 ~~~~~~~~~~~ aasvg
 +------------+-----------------------------------+